-The next few days we repeat rehearsals as the Globe Theater show takes shape.
+The next few days we repeat rehearsals as the Globe Theater stage takes shape.
 On Thursday night, Mummy arranges for Father Frank to bring Jack’s protégée Ann for dinner, which gives me an excuse to skip out.
 Jake is due to arrive.
 I feel my cheating is less sinful with Jack entertaining a potential girlfriend.
 I call Jake and arrange to meet him at his hotel in the Grove.
 I am too worked up about seeing him and grateful that Jack is otherwise occupied and does not sense my amped-up libido.

 I’m waiting for him in the hotel lobby when the airport limo arrives.
 I try to act mature by not rushing into his arms, but even a simple hug starts me purring again.
 I’m hopeless.
 Jake finds it cute.
 It takes us no time to strip and hit the king-size bed in his room.
 He is masterful at calming me, keeping my excitement just on the edge of my point of no return.
 I’m not concerned with premature ejaculation, just worrying about uncontrolled shaking and vibrating – me, the human armadildo.

 “Let’s get it over with now and save the prolonged fucking for after we wander around the Grove and eat,” Jake is in charge.